Jarhawk/PROJET-GPT/README.md

 integer; invalid values are ignored and the default of `100` is used instead.

 Create JSON backups of core tables using `node scripts/backup_db.js [FILE] [MAMA_ID] [SUPABASE_URL] [SUPABASE_KEY] [--tables list] [--output FILE] [--gzip] [--url URL --key KEY]`.
-The script exporte les produits, fournisseurs, liaisons produit-fournisseur, factures, lignes de facture, // ✅ Correction Codex inventories, inventory lines, tasks and stock movements into a dated file such as `backup_20250101.json`.
+The script exporte les produits, fournisseurs, liaisons produit-fournisseur, factures, lignes de facture, inventories, inventory lines, tasks and stock movements into a dated file such as `backup_20250101.json`.
 Pass `--output` or `-o` to choose the destination file.
 Provide the `MAMA_ID` as the second argument or with `--mama-id ID`.
 Use `--tables` (or `-t`) with a comma-separated list to export only certain tables.
 Duplicate names in the list are ignored.